Overcoming Challenges for Exceptional

 - Water-resistant Equipment: Since this is an outdoor event, protection from rain or moisture is critical.
 Having waterproof speakers, cables, and amplifiers and having tarps or covers in case of sudden rain works towards safeguarding against equipment malfunction.

-Sound containment techniques, especially for multi-stage festivals, will go a long way in addressing the issue of sound bleed.
+Audio containment techniques, especially for multi-stage festivals, will go a long way in addressing the issue of bleed.

 - Directional Speakers: The speakers are designed to be directional in nature and project most of their sound output on the audience rather than bleeding off to other areas and disturbing the performances at another stage.

-- Noise Barriers & Absorbers: Physical walls that help absorb the sound between stages will also contain the bleed of the sound into adjacent stages while providing overall better audio quality.
+- Noise Barriers & Absorbers: Physical walls that help absorb the audio between stages will also contain the bleed into adjacent stages while providing overall better quality.

 Advanced Audio Processing: Real-Time Adjustments for Consistency